-Right off the bat, you get a feeling that this was going to be an intimate course.
+Right off the bat, you get the feeling that this will be an intimate course.
 And his passion was infectious.
 It was, quite honestly, even for someone whose interest of the culinary arts is limited to watching TV shows – simply inspiring to watch.

 The course covers everything from where best to place your refrigerator, how to slice an onion like a pro, to filleting a salmon.

 Every lesson is presented in a fast-paced but elaborate way.
 And even if you don’t catch anything instantly, you can always rewind.
 Which, of course, is the beauty when it comes to online courses – you can learn everything on your own pace.
 Unlike real-life lessons, where you can miss some things.